-Collagen is not approved anywhere else in the world specifically for wine treatment as a processing aid to clarify wine.
-However it is being used as an alternative fining agent to isinglass in the beer industry.
+Collagen is not approved anywhere else in the world specifically as a processing aid to clarify wine.
+However, it is used as an alternative fining agent to isinglass in the beer industry.

 Representatives of the Australian Wine and Brandy Corporation and the Winemakers' Federation of Australia confirmed that the proposed permission for the use of collagen as a processing aid in Standard 4.1.1 would have no impact on the 1994 Agreement between Australia and the European Community (EC) on Trade in Wine, and Protocol (Australia - EC Wine Trade Agreement).